 A player shall be considered dropped when his pass is returned to the Registrar or a properly completed Player Drop form is completed and returned to the Registrar.

-There is no specific age limit for players participating in the Fall and Spring seasons, but it is the policy of ASL not to compete for players with, or otherwise hinder, any youth soccer association in New Mexico.
+There is no specific age limit for players participating in the Fall and Spring seasons, but it is the policy of FUSAAL not to compete for players with, or otherwise hinder, any youth soccer association in New Mexico.

 If a team disbands or forfeits two or more sanctioned League games during a playing season, all fees paid to the League shall automatically be forfeited and the League shall retain the proceeds and the team so forfeiting shall automatically waive any right to return of such payments and shall be considered disbanded.